16 May 2026

 Pause

-L: Lord Jesus, you raise the dead to life in the Spirit: Lord, have mercy.
+L: Lord Jesus, you have shown us the way to the Father.

 A: Lord, have mercy.